How To Do In-Store Shelf Testing

 With these metrics analyzed, and different shelving setups tested, you can define what does – or doesn’t work.
 By refining the arrangement and design, the efficiency and enjoyability of the system can be maximized – giving you the greatest possible impact on the consumer.

-I hope you’ve enjoyed reading about how to do in-store shelf testing – If you’d like to know more about biometric sensors, then start with our free guide to eye tracking which you can download below.
+I hope you’ve enjoyed reading about how to do in-store shelf testing – If you’d like to know more about biosensors, then start with our free guide to eye tracking which you can download below.